-For the purposes of this decision aid, COVID-19-like illness is defined as: Any 1 of the following: cough, shortness of breath, difficulty breathing, new loss of taste or smell, OR At least 2 of the following: fever of 100.4° or higher (measured or subjective), chills or shaking chills, muscle aches, sore throat, headache, nausea or vomiting, diarrhea, fatigue, and congestion or runny nose.
+For the purposes of this decision aid, COVID-19-like illness is defined as: New onset cough or shortness of breath OR At least 2 of the following: fever of 100.4° or higher, chills, shivering, muscle pain, sore throat, headache, loss of sense of taste or smell, and gastrointestinal symptoms (nausea, vomiting or diarrhea).
+NOTE: This definition was adapted from the clinical criteria in the CDC case definition of a probable case of COVID-19.

-Person (child, care provider, educator, other staff) with 1 new symptom not meeting the definition of COVID-19-like illness.
+Person (child, care provider, educator, other staff) with ONE NEW symptom not meeting the definition of COVID-19-like illness.